ErikMcClure/PonyClicker/CHANGELIST.md

 - Implemented basic mobile interface
 - Players now boop ponies instead of click them (Resolve #38)
 - Added choice to show numbers as names, scientific notation, or long form (Resolve #61)
+- You can now use both ctrl and shift to bulk buy to deal with firefox (Fix #62)
+- Muffin counts displayed on achievements.

 ## v0.87
 - Fixed memory leak